This post was updated on July 10, 2015.

 9. Summary Statement/Recommendation

-In this component, you need to provide a summary statement that makes the case to the AQMD as to why the permit should be issued for this piece of equipment.
-Build as strong a case as possible to prove that the equipment will comply with all AQMD rules and regulations, then back it up with examples of how the rule requirements will be met (see: bullet #8).
+In this component, you need to provide a summary statement that makes the case to the SCAQMD as to why the permit should be issued for this piece of equipment.
+Build as strong a case as possible to prove that the equipment will comply with all SCAQMD rules and regulations, then back it up with examples of how the rule requirements will be met (see: bullet #8).

 10. Draft Permit Language